How To Create a Strong Password (With Examples of Good Passwords)

 No common words or phrases

-Similar to avoiding personal information, it’s also important to avoid using common words or phrases that you might find in a dictionary.
+Similar to avoiding personal information, it’s also important to avoid using easy to guess common words or memorable phrases that you might find in a dictionary.
 A frequent hacking strategy is to employ a dictionary attack to crack passwords, which systematically uses common words to guess a password.
+It's best not to rely on simple words as well.

 Randomness